Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 • Do I need one?Film crews that will consist of 20 people or more, requesting street closures, setting up large equipment or disrupting daily activity in the City are asked to apply for a film permit by submitting a special event application.• How do I submit a special event application?The special event application can be submitted online here.

-• Do I need to submit a special event application for my march or protest?The size and location on your event may determine if a special event application is needed.
+• Do I need to submit a special event application for my march or protest?The size and location on your event may determine if an event application is needed.
+There is NO FEE for this event application and permit.
+It is a streamlined approach to gather information about your event and help you navigate the City’s requirements to hold a lawful assembly – and to protect your safety.
+Such events require a 48 hour advance application.

 There is no charge to submit a special event application.
 Event specific fees & deposits MAY be required as a result of your event application and are based on the size and type of event you wish to host.
 Event specific fees may include permits, inspections and street closure materials (cones, barricades and No Parking signs).
 If event specific fees apply, they are to be paid to each individual city department.
 See Special Event Fees here.